florisvdh/qgisprocess/README.md

 ## Functionality

+Most functions begin with the `qgis_` prefix, so that functions can be found more easily using tab completion.

 The main function is `qgis_run_algorithm(algorithm = , ...)`.
 It
 specifies the geoprocessing algorithm to be called with a `"provider:algorithm"` formatted identifier, e.g. `"native:convexhull"`